bento-platform/bento/docs/migrating_to_20.md

 This will make `*.pgdump` files in a directory called `v19_to_v20` inside the `db_dumps` folder.

+> **Note:** You may get collation version mismatch warnings during the dump process.
+This should not affect anything.

 ## 2. Shut down Bento and pull new images